mnl-lab/cs50ai-portfolio/README.md

 This portfolio is part of my journey to:
 - Deepen my understanding of AI principles
 - Practice solving real-world problems with code
-- Build a set of projects I can share with recruiters and collaborators
+- Document the projects I complete in the course